-When peace officers have probable cause to believe the vehicle itself constitutes evidence of a criminal act, they may seize the vehicle without a warrant and wait until later for an examination performed in accordance with sound scientific procedures.

-A vehicle may generally be deemed an instrumentality of a crime if:

-- the crime was committed inside the vehicle - the vehicle was the means by which the crime was committed (e.g., hit and run)

-NOTE: A vehicle is not an instrumentality merely because it is used during the commission of a crime.

-Obtaining a warrant

-Even though officers will have probable cause to search any vehicle which was used as an "instrumentality" of a crime, meaning that no search warrant is required, many agencies prefer to obtain a warrant before conducting a scientific examination of a vehicle.

-If the search is undertaken without a warrant, the scope will be determined by the nature of the evidence being sought.
+Introduction When peace officers have probable cause to believe the vehicle itself constitutes evidence of a criminal act, they may seize the vehicle without a warrant and wait until later for an examination performed in accordance wi sound scientific procedures.
+Necessary conditions A vehicle may generally be deemed an instrumentality of a crime if: conditions • the crime was committed inside the vehicle the vehicle was committed instate the vehicle the vehicle was the means by which the crime was committed (e.g., hit and run) NOTE: A vehicle is not an instrumentality merely because it is used during the commission of a crime.
+Obtaining a warrant Even though officers will have probable cause to search any vehicle which was used as an "instrumentality" of a crime, meaning that no search warrant is required, many agencies prefer to obtain a warrant before conducting a scientific examination of a vehicle.
+Scope of search If the search is undertaken without a warrant , the scope will be determined by the nature of the evidence being sought.
 That is, officers may search any part of the vehicle where the object(s) they are looking for might reasonably be located.

-If the search is undertaken pursuant to a warrant, the scope will be determined by the terms of the warrant.
+If the search is undertaken pursuant to a warrant , the scope will be determined by the terms of the warrant.
+Continued on next page